Cyrus-0101/chat.io/README.md

 - Navigate the application to the terminal and run an `npm install` to install our app dependencies.

-- Run the application by typing `npm start` in the terminal.
+- Run the application by typing `npm run dev` in the terminal.